Hometown: Vancouver, BC

 The farther into the world of hockey media Lachlan got, the more he enjoyed it.
 So in the summer of 2019 he decided to move from California back home to Vancouver to pursue full-time work covering the Canucks and the NHL in Canada.

-In November of 2019, Lachlan launched my own Canucks podcast called The CreaseCast, which has since expanded to include his co-host, Cody Severtson.
+In November of 2019, Lachlan launched his own Canucks podcast called The CreaseCast, which has since expanded to include his co-host Cody Severtson and producer Jamie Lo.
 In the last three years, Lachlan has produced over 100 episodes for multiple podcast platforms and on video for the CreaseCast YouTube channel.

 In May 2021, Lachlan became a recipient of The Botchford Project, a sports journalism mentorship program ran by the Vancouver Canucks.
 That massive opportunity gave Lachlan the chance to cover his first NHL game, and led directly to him being hired by CanucksArmy.com in October 2021 as a morning skate beat reporter and featured contributor.